abwillis/brlaser/README.md

 * Fuji Xerox DocuPrint P265 dw
 * Lenovo LJ2650DN

+**Note**:
+Some operating systems may not immediately update the driver they provide.
+This can cause supported printers to be missing from your system, or fixed bugs/issues to still be present on your installation.

 Installation
 ------------

-Some operating systems already ship this driver.
-This is the case for at least Debian, Gentoo, Ubuntu, Raspbian, openSUSE, NixOS, Arch Linux, Guix and Fedora.
+Most Linux and BSD operating systems already ship this driver.
+This is the case for at least Debian, Ubuntu, Raspbian, Fedora, openSUSE, Arch Linux, Gentoo, NixOS and Guix.

-Look for a package named ``printer-driver-brlaser``.
+Look for a package named ``printer-driver-brlaser`` or ``brother-brlaser``.

 You'll also need ``Ghostscript``, in case that's not installed automatically.